 Example of Experimenter Bias (Design Bias)

-An experimenter believes that, when you separate men and women for long periods of time, they eventually become restless and hostile.
-It’s a silly hypothesis, sure, but it’s one that could be “proven” through design bias.
-Let’s say a psychologist sets this idea as their hypothesis.
-They measure participants’ stress levels before the experiment begins.
-During the experiment, the participants are separated by gender, but also isolated from the world at large.
+An experimenter believes separating men and women for long periods eventually makes them restless and hostile.
+It's a silly hypothesis, but it could be "proven" through design bias.
+Let's say a psychologist sets this idea as their hypothesis.
+They measure participants' stress levels before the experiment begins.
+During the experiment, the participants are separated by gender and isolated from the world.
 Their diets are off.
 Routines are shifted.
-Participants don’t have access to their friends or family.
+Participants don't have access to their friends or family.
 Surely, they are going to get restless.
 The psychologist could argue that these results prove his point.
 But does it?

-Not all examples of design bias are this extreme, but it shows just how design bias can influence outcomes.
+Not all examples of design bias are this extreme, but it shows how it can influence outcomes.

 Sampling bias

-Sampling or selection bias refers to choosing participants in a way that certain demographics are underrepresented or overrepresented in a study.
+Sampling or selection bias refers to choosing participants so that certain demographics are underrepresented or overrepresented in a study.
 Studies affected by the sampling bias are not based on a fully representative group.

 Example of Experimenter Bias (Sampling Bias)